alikiki/alikiki.github.io/drafts/compression.md

 ### on the resolution of contradiction

 Since high school, I've had an obsession with contradictions and paradoxes.
-If I had to pinpoint any one thing to think about for the rest of time, it'd be intersections of contradictions.
+If I had to pinpoint any one thing to think about for the rest of time, it'd be intersections of contradictions. (footnote: I once asked my dad in high school how I was supposed to be confident and humble at the same time.
+He said: "you'll figure it out."
+I still haven't figured it out.
+Contradictions are hard, folks.)

 From a purely logical standpoint, contradictions shouldn't exist in the natural world.
 Yet we hear them all the time, summarized in captivating symbols or short aphorisms: "empty space is what makes a bowl useful", "be strong yet weak", etc.